jan-di/docker-database-backup/README.md

 # docker-database-backup

+A dockerized service to automatically backup all of your database containers.

 Docker Image: `ghcr.io/jan-di/database-backup`

+## Service Configuration

+Configure the backup service by specifying environment variables:

+- `BACKUP_INTERVAL`.
+Amount of seconds to wait between each backup cycle.
+Set to `0` to make a one-time backup.
+Default: `3600`

-## Configuration
+## Database Configuration

-Configure the database containers by specifying labels:
+Configure each database container by specifying labels:

 - `jan-di.database-backup.enable` Enable backup for this container.
 Default: `false`
 - `jan-di.database-backup.type` Specify type of database.
 Possible values: `auto, mysql, mariadb, postgres`.
 Default: `auto`.
 Auto tries to get the type from the image name (for specific well known images)